venkatjk/Assignment1/README.md

    ->   terraform apply --var-file="C:\demo\env\dev.tfvars"<br>

 # The CMS must be backed by a relational database.
-  RDS Mysql is considered for relational database and this code is defined in modules/rds folder main.tf file.
+  RDS Mysql is considered for relational database and this code is defined in modules/rds folder main.tf file. <br>
   The values for the variables defined in the main.tf are declared and  initialized in modules/rds/ variables.tf file. <br>
   The DB endpoint is captured in output.tf defined in modules/rds folder.
 # Scalability and fault tolerance should be an important consideration of your design.
 # Reusability of the terraform module should be part of the design.